 Puccini Tosca opera to libretto by Giuseppe Giacosa and Luigi Illica.
 Directed 2001 as a 35mm celluloid film opera movie by Benoît Jacquot at a movie studio in Germany.
 Stars Angela Gheorghiu [when she was young] (Floria Tosca), Roberto Alagna [then he was hot] (Mario Cavaradossi), Ruggero Raimondi [when he still looked scary] (Baron Scarpia), Maurizio Muraro (Cesare Angelotti), Enrico Fissore (Sacristan), David Cangelosi (Spoletta), and Sorin Coliban (Sciarrone).
 Antonio Pappano [when he was just getting started with the Royal Opera] conducts the Royal Opera House Orchestra, the Royal Opera Chorus (Chorus Director Terry Edwards), and The Tiffin Boys Choir (Chorus Master Simon Toyne).
-Set designs by Sylvain Chauvelot; costume designs by Christian Gasc.
+Set design by Sylvain Chauvelot; costume design by Christian Gasc.
 Released 2017, package includes 2 discs: a 2K (old fashioned) Blu-ray and a 4K Ultra HD Blu-ray.
 It's important to note, however, that this title does not have the High Dynamic Range (HDR) feature or any of the advanced sound technology available with the new 4K films.
 As best I can tell, the only difference between the two discs in the package is the higher 4K resolution.
+Sung in Italian.
 Released 2017, disc has 5.1 dts-HD Master Audio sound.
 Grade: B+

 Jacquot is a movie director who also loves opera.
 He did the mildly controversial Werther HDVD which we graded A+.
 Subject Tosca is the only movie shot on 35 mm film that has remained good enough to benefit from Blu-ray presentation and has qualified to be covered on this website.
 (At first we covered the impressive Joseph Losey Don Giovanni, which was one of the best opera movies.
 But we eventually excluded it because of thin sound and a print that showed its age and didn't benefit from Blu-ray standards.)